FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/login.png" alt="login screen" class="img-fluid" figure=false %}

-When you successfully authenticate, you’ll just see `Cannot GET /oauth-callback`, because the `/oauth-callback` route doesn’t exist, yet.
+When you successfully authenticate, you’ll just see `Cannot GET /oauth-callback`, because the `/oauth-callback` route doesn’t exist yet.
 Remember you added `localhost:3001/oauth-callback` as an "Authorized redirect URL" in the FusionAuth admin panel, *and* as our `redirectURI` in `config.js`.
-This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth grant.
+This is the location where FusionAuth redirects the browser back to after authentication in order to complete the OAuth grant.

 But why specify this?
-Because without specifying where to send the app after authenticating, a bad actor could put in their own redirect URL, sending the browser to to their malicious server and gaining access to a token that could be used to view resources as a user.
+Because without specifying where to send the app after authenticating, a bad actor could put in their own redirect URL, sending the browser to their malicious server and gaining access to a token that could be used to view resources as a user.
 That would be no good!

 ### Exchange the Authorization Code for an Access Token